ShaoPengyang/ISG-CD/README.md

 We agree with the reviewers that analyzing more models is beneficial for our task.
 To fit our task, we first replace the initial node features&projection with free node embeddings.
 Second, we define four meta paths, student —>(correctly) exercise <—(correctly) student, exercise —>(correctly) exercise <—(correctly) student, student —>(wrongly) exercise <—(wrongly) student, exercise —>(wrongly) exercise <—(wrongly) student.
 Two paths are used to update student embeddings, while the other two are for exercise embeddings.
 Based on node attention, we can obtain four embeddings for a node.
 HAN introduces a semantic-level attention to combine these embeddings.
 Finally, we adopt NCDM-style interaction layer (the dimension of node embedding must be the number of concepts, denoted as HAN-CD) to build connections between combined embeddings to predicted response logs.

+In fact, HAN-CD is very similar to our ASG-CD.
+HAN can handle edge and feature heterogeneity at the same time, but there are no features.
+Consequently, the transfered solution is similar to GCMC used in our paper.
+For example, both them output the final aggregation layer rather than stacking all aggregation layers.
+The differences lie in that HAN-CD introduces hierarchical attention and that HAN-CD does not apply adaptive learning.
+Therefore, their performance are quite close.

 **2. KSCD.**